This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Keeps blood sugar steady: A well-made smoothie avoids the sugar spikes that lead to energy crashes and cravings.
 I stick to natural sweeteners from berries, bananas or even a dash of cinnamon instead of loading up on added sugars.

-- Leafy greens: Not every smoothie has leafy greens (yet feel free to add them any time!), though I often try to add in a handful or two of spinach or kale.
+- Leafy greens: Not every smoothie has leafy greens (yet feel free to add them any time!).
+A handful of spinach or kale adds nutrients without affecting the flavor.

 How to Make a Breakfast Smoothie